-It is one of those projection technologies that is preferred by almost every projector manufacturer in the world, ranging from Epson, Panasonic to many small manufacturers.
+It is one of those projection technologies that is preferred by almost every projector manufacturer in the world, ranging from Epson and Panasonic to many small manufacturers.
 A few years ago, the 3LCD projector used to suffer from low contrast ratio and oversaturated black levels.

-The advancement of modern technologies has made an enormous improvement in the LCD projection and allow it to deliver black depth at par with most DLP and LCoS projectors.
-Like DLP, 3LCD projection is used in different segments, whether it is home-entertainment, classroom projection, or office presentation.
+The advancement of modern technologies has made an enormous improvement in the LCD projection and allows it to deliver black depth at par with most DLP and LCoS projectors.
+Like DLP, 3LCD projection is used in different segments, whether it is home entertainment, classroom projection, or office presentation.